ptarmiganlabs/butler-sheet-icons/README.md

 Multiple apps can be updated with a single command, using a Qlik Sense collection to identify which apps will be updated.

 Options:
   --loglevel <level>                  log level (error, warning, info, verbose, debug, silly) (default: "info") --schemaversion <string>            Qlik Sense engine schema version (default: "12.612.0") --tenanturl <url>                   URL to Qlik Sense cloud tenant --appid <id>                        Qlik Sense app whose sheet icons should be modified.
-Ignored if --qliksensetag is specified --apikey <key>              API key used to access the Sense APIs --logonuserid <userid>      user ID for user to connect with when logging into web UI --logonpwd <password>       password for user to connect with --headless <true|false>     headless (=not visible) browser (true, false) (default: true) --pagewait <seconds>        number of seconds to wait after moving to a new sheet.
+Ignored if --qliksensetag is specified
+  --apikey <key>                      API key used to access the Sense APIs --logonuserid <userid>              user ID for user to connect with when logging into web UI --logonpwd <password>               password for user to connect with --headless <true|false>             headless (=not visible) browser (true, false) (default: true) --pagewait <seconds>                number of seconds to wait after moving to a new sheet.
 Set this high enough so the sheet has time to render properly (default: 5)
   --imagedir <directory>              directory in which thumbnail images will be stored.
 Relative or absolute path (default: "./img")
   --includesheetpart <value>          which part of sheets should be used to take screenshots.
 1=object area only, 2=1 + sheet title, 3 not used, 4=full screen (default: "1")
   --collectionid <id>                 Used to control which Sense apps should have their sheets updated with new icons.
 All apps in this collection will be updated (default: "")
+  --exclude-sheet-number <number...>  Sheet numbers (1=first sheet in an app) that will be excluded from sheet icon update.
+  --exclude-sheet-title <title...>    Use sheet titles to control which sheets that will be excluded from sheet icon update.
   -h, --help                          display help for command PS C:\tools\butler-sheet-icons-win>
 ```